odpi/egeria-docs/site/docs/types/2/0223-Events-and-Logs.md

 ![UML](0223-Events-and-Logs.svg)

-## DataFeed entity

-*DataFeed* identifies an asset that provides a continuous feed of data.
-The *deployedImplementationType* attribute describes the class of technology that is used in its implementation.
-Values for the *deployedImplementationType* attribute can be managed for consistency in a [*deployed implementation type*](/concepts/deployed-implementation-type) valid value set.

 ## Topic entity

 A *Topic* is a type of [*DataSet*](/types/0/0010-Base-Model/#dataset) that is accessed using a publish-subscribe event interface.
 There are processes that add events to the topic, and other processes that subscribe to the topic and receive a copy of each event that is added.
 It is shown as a data set because some topics are in memory and some make use of an underlying [*DataStore*](/types/2/0210-Data-Stores) to provide a persistent/reliable delivery service.